Georgia DUI License Suspension

 Failure to request a hearing within the 10-day deadline and pay the court fees will result in license suspension.

 Your hearing is your first opportunity to challenge the evidence against you.
-Even if you fail to keep your license at this stage, the statements made by law enforcement at the hearing may defeat your DUI charges and get your license back.
+Even if you fail to keep your license at this stage, we may able to use the statements law enforcement makes at the hearing to your advantage.
+We may be able to defeat your DUI charges and get your license back.

 If the ALS court suspends your license, I can help you pursue a work permit so you can drive to work.
 I can also help you pursue early reinstatement of your license if you successfully complete a state-approved drug and alcohol class.